sergsb/cddd-onnx/README.md

 ## Limitations

-- Currently, only encoder model is implemented.
-Decoder uses a TF specific opcodes that are not supported by ONNX.
+* Currently, only the encoder model is implemented.
+The decoder uses TensorFlow-specific opcodes that are not supported by ONNX.
 I am working on a solution.
 ## Installation

 ```bash